cannicombustiva/100-days-of-code/log.md

 **Today's Progress**: Completed the basic js course on freeCodeCamp.
 **Thoughts**: I realize that I love this world.
 Thanks to this challenge I am experiencing so much satisfaction that the university I can not see.

+### Day7: January 10, 2017

+**Today's Progress**: I spent 2 hours to finish the 'Make Object Properties Private' challenge.
+**Thoughts**: Honestly, I think I didn't make progress because I'm not able to use public and private properties as well as I wish.
+It's frustrating...